Alcantara takes no-hitter into 7th, Marlins blank Nats 3-0

 WASHINGTON (AP) — Sandy Alcantara allowed one hit over eight sparkling innings and the Miami Marlins beat the Washington Nationals 3-0 on Monday night.

 With two outs in the seventh, Josh Bell lined a single off the base of the right-field fence to end Alcantara’s no-hit bid.
-The right-hander then retired his next four batters, leaving with seven strikeouts and no walks after throwing 96 pitches.
+The right-hander then retired his next four batters before getting lifted for a pinch hitter, leaving with seven strikeouts and no walks after throwing 96 pitches.

 Jesus Sanchez had a first-inning RBI single and Alex Jackson doubled home two runs in the ninth.
 Dylan Floro worked a one-hit ninth for his 11th save.